In a time of deep suspicion, Americans put their trust in the vote

 The travails of this year — the virus, the resulting economic collapse, the protests and violence that followed the killing of George Floyd by Minneapolis police officers — and the prospect of Trump jockeying for position and power in the interregnum between Election Day and Inauguration Day combined to make this election a “significant source of stress” to more than two-thirds of Americans, according to a recent Harris Poll.

 With emotions spiking, Americans learned more about the voting system this fall than most people ever cared to know.
-They learned about a crazy-quilt of laws and traditions in which the 50 states and the District of Columbia take wildly different approaches to mail voting, counting and settling disputes after the election.
+They learned about a crazy quilt of laws and traditions in which the 50 states and the District of Columbia take wildly different approaches to mail voting, counting and settling disputes after the election.

 With the coronavirus spreading at its fastest rate yet, many votes were cast before Election Day.
 Nearly 70 percent of the total number of votes counted in the 2016 election had already been cast before Tuesday.
 The centuries-old tradition of gathering with neighbors to choose candidates was replaced by isolated decisions sent into the mail stream, or dropped in special boxes.